Xerox (XRX) Q2 2017 Results - Earnings Call Transcript

 Ananda Baruah - Loop Capital Markets LLC

 Hey.
 Thanks guys for taking the questions.
 A couple for me as well.
 Just sticking with that cost saves topic, guys, I believe of the $1.5 billion cumulative 2018 target, $500 million was incremental and $1 billion was sort of your business as usual saves.
-So my question is, of that $500 million in the context of the – sort of the net new investments you've been making, how should we think or how would you like us to think about a potential for drop through to the bottom line over the next couple of years?
+So my question is, of that $500 million in the context of the sort of the net new investments you've been making, how should we think or how would you like us to think about a potential for drop-through to the bottom line over the next couple of years?
 And I have a follow-up as well.
 Thanks.

 William F. Osbourn - Xerox Corp.

 Yeah.
 A couple of thoughts.
-So yeah, I'd agree, it's incremental about $500 million over three years versus what was BAU already on the cost reductions.
-But the – one of the main reasons why was to allow for investment and investment includes things like the A4s, being able to sell A4s upfront, which are at a negative margin or a loss initially but profitable over the life.
+So yeah, I'd agree, this incremental about $500 million over three years versus what was more BAU already on the cost reductions.
+But one of the main reasons why was to allow for investment and investment includes things like the A4s, being able to sell A4s up front, which are at a negative margin or a loss initially but profitable over the life.

 But it also offsets other headwinds, such as currency.
-We've had significant currency headwinds, both last year and this year, and the incremental amounts over the BAU allowed us to still increase margins, despite those currency headwinds and, like I said, it allows us to do investments, so the investment in selling initial A4s or investments in the way we are doing things internally.
+We've had significant currency headwinds, both last year and this year, and the incremental amounts over the BAU allowed us to still increase margins despite those currency headwinds, and like I said, it allows us to do investments, so the investment in selling initial A4s or investments in the way we are doing things internally.

 Jeffrey Jacobson - Xerox Corp.

 Yeah.
 And I think, Ananda, and good to hear your voice again on these calls.
-I should mention that, when Bill talked about investments, it's not just the new products, but it's what we're doing with the SMB expansion.
+I should mention that, when Bill talks about investments, it's not just the new products, but it's what we're doing with the SMB expansion.
 We brought on more than 30 new partners and it's almost evenly split between the financial operations in North America, but it requires investment there.
 It's demand generation.

 We've hired dozens of new logo hunters.
-And as the year goes on, we hope to even do more A4 investment, because as we see the success of this and as you know that's an investment putting those devices in, but we'll get the benefit on the post sale.
-So we can see ourselves doing more and more of that.
-Once we get even more comfortable, then we are with where we are for the full year.
+And as the year goes on, we hope to even do more A4 investment, because as we see the success of this, and as you know that's an investment putting those devices in, but we'll get the benefit on the post sale.
+So we could see ourselves doing more and more of that once we get even more comfortable than we are with where we are for the full year.

 Ananda Baruah - Loop Capital Markets LLC

 Okay.
 And just a quick follow-up on that.
 That's really helpful, guys.
-So, as we move through the next kind of two-and-a-half years here – let's call it one-and-a-half into 2019, is the success – the return success, I'll call it, kind of the op income dollar growth impact from the incremental cost saves, the EPS growth impact from the incremental cost saves, will that be generated by the success of new initiatives?
+So, as we move through the next kind of two-and-a-half years here, well let's call it one-and-a-half into 2019, is the success – the return success, I'll call it, kind of the op income dollar growth impact from the incremental cost saves, the EPS growth impact from the incremental cost saves, will that be generated by the success of these new initiatives?
 Or will there be some portion of incremental cost saves that will not be reinvested back into new initiatives and it could be just it's a drop through to the bottom line?

 William F. Osbourn - Xerox Corp.